greenelab/deep-review/README.md

 [![Code Climate](https://codeclimate.com/github/greenelab/deep-review/badges/gpa.svg)](https://codeclimate.com/github/greenelab/deep-review)

-We have the opportunity to write a headline review for *Journal of the Royal Society Interface* on a topic overlapping the computer and life sciences in the area of systems pharmacology.
-We are hitting the home stretch towards getting this paper submitted.
-Consequently, we have established the following
-guidelines:

-* April 24: Any empty section, even if in the outline, gets dropped due to lack of interest.
-* May 1: Any section not merged & ready for revisions gets dropped due to lack of completion.
-Invitations go out to contributing authors to approve the manuscript.
-* May 1 - 14: Revisions, flow, and clarity.
-* Final edits and author approval.
-Authors must approve by [Noon Eastern Time](https://time.is/ET) on May 17 to be included as co-authors.
-File a pull request to add the appropriate line to `author_contact_approval.md`

-At this stage it is ideal if **each pull request touches no more than one subsection** as this minimizes the number of people who will need to sign off on changes.

 The most current version of the `master` branch is built by continuous integration and [available via gh-pages](https://greenelab.github.io/deep-review/).
 To see what's incoming, check the
 [open pull requests](https://github.com/greenelab/deep-review/pulls).

-If you want to claim a section (time is short - see timeline above!) issue number [188](https://github.com/greenelab/deep-review/issues/188) is the place to do it.
+## Current Status - Submitted

+We have submitted the manuscript to the journal.
+A preprint is available at [bioRxiv](https://doi.org/10.1101/142760).
+We are still accepting contributions to improve this work.
+Feel free to create an issue, contribute some text via a pull request, and pitch in.
+Authorship criteria remain the same.

+## More about the manuscript.

+We have the opportunity to write a headline review for *Journal of the Royal Society Interface* on a topic overlapping the computer and life sciences in the area of systems pharmacology.

 > A Headline Review is one in a short, targeted series of high-level reviews within a particular topic of a burgeoning research area.
 We encourage authors to